Phuire-Research/Stratimux/StagePlanner.md

       dispatch(counterSubtract(), {
         // Enabling will cause this test to timeout via the subscription watching for badPlans to never be ran.
         // throttle: 500
-        // This demonstrates the fault resistance of the Stage paradigm, despite STRX's recursive functionality.
+        // This demonstrates the fault resistance of the Stage paradigm, despite Stratimux's recursive functionality.
       });
       // This dispatch will be invalidated and never dispatched due to the effect of action overflow of the above. dispatch(counterAdd(), {});